MARKET SNAPSHOT: Dow Edges Higher After Two-week Slide

 Which stocks look like key movers?

-Shares in Cavium Inc.(CAVM) rose 7% following news that Marvell Technology Group Ltd.(MRVL) has signed a deal to buy the fellow chip maker for about $6 billion (http://www.marketwatch.com/story/caviums-stock-surges-after-marvells-buyout-bid-in-a-deal-valued-at-6-billion-2017-11-20).
+Shares in Cavium Inc.(CAVM) jumped 8% following news that Marvell Technology Group Ltd.(MRVL) has signed a deal to buy the fellow chip maker for about $6 billion (http://www.marketwatch.com/story/caviums-stock-surges-after-marvells-buyout-bid-in-a-deal-valued-at-6-billion-2017-11-20).
 Marvell 's stock was roughly flat .

 What economic data are due?